dvudd/CI_PP2/README.md

 <details><summary>Bug: Damage is not calculated correctly</summary>

 This bug was caused when I tried to clean up the code.
-In commit `7330400` i changed the hitDice value in both the player and monster array from:
+In commit `7330400` I changed the hitDice value in both the player and monster array from:
 ```js
 const player = {
 	...